The minor blues scale is simply the minor pentatonic scale with the flattened 5th “blue” note added.

 You can use MusicWheels™ to discover all the other minor blues scales and their notes.

-The 6th note of the major blues scale is
+The 6th note of the major blues scale is the root note of the relative minor blues scale.

 For example, the notes of the C major blues scale are: